corrode/corrode.github.io/content/blog/ugly/index.md

 ```

 Granted, our code has gotten quite a bit more verbose again.
-But in comparison to the original code, the verbosity has a purpose: it marks the various bits and pieces of our code that can fail.
+But in comparison to the original code, the verbosity has a purpose: it marks the various bits and pieces of our code that can go wrong.
-We can decide to handle these errors gracefully on the call site and have full control over how we want to deal with them.
+We agency to decide how to handle these errors gracefully on the call site rather than silently ignoring them.

 Some errors are harder to handle than others.
-For example, we can choose to skip invalid lines, but we might want to return an error if the file itself cannot be read.
+For example, we can choose to skip invalid lines, or we could decide to return a collection of all the errors we encountered while parsing the file.
 This and more we can express in code now.

-## Parsing Individual Lines
+## Tip #5: Parsing Individual Lines

 The "meat" of the parser is the part that parses individual lines.
 This is still buried in the single `parse_config_file` function, which has quite a lot of responsibilities
 such as reading the file, iterating over lines, and parsing each line.
+That causes a bunch of problems.
+For one, we can't test the line parsing logic in isolation.

 Since parsing lines is such a core part of the business logic, let's make sure it gets the attention it deserves.
 For starters, let's move the line parsing logic into its own function.